AcheampongAndy/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 7. Write a script that prints x times “C is fun”
 8. Write a script that prints a square
 9. Write a script that prints the addition of 2 integers
+10. Write a script that computes and prints a factorial